sungnga/jbook-cli-app/README.md

 - Restyling markdown editor resizer handle
 - Applying additional styling to markdown editor
 - Applying the dark theme to the markdown

+### Adding state to the editor, last touch of markdown styling
+- In the TextEditor component, we want to add in a piece of state to keep track of whatever the user types into the editor and show that inside the preview portion of the component
+- Add a last touch of styling to our markdown to make it look like a card.
+CSS styling coming from Bulma